Quantum Correlations in the Minimal Scenario: Introduction

 This article is very much a two-communities paper.
 We ask experts from the quantum side to bear with us when we cover standard material, just as we ask patience from geometers when we explain basic notions.
 Aiming for completeness on a well-researched subject means that it is largely a review.
 But we hope that even those experienced with quantum correlations will find new connections, just as we have.

 Our presentation is organized as follows: We first set the scene with a brief introduction to quantum correlations.
 This is followed by a mathematical discussion which states main results in a concise form.
 We then also give a brief summary of previous work. \autoref{sec:describe} offers a more extended description of the correlation body $\Qm$, from basic visualization and overall properties to a detailed classification of boundary points.
 In \autoref{sec:dualscribe} we focus on the dual body and its connection to $\Qm$.
 These geometric and algebraic features are related back to quantum issues in \autoref{sec:desquribe}.
+We also discuss constrained sets in which some of the quantum data are fixed, namely Hilbert space dimension (\reff{sec:dimH}), state (\reff{sec:fixedState}), or the observables (\reff{sec:fixedObs}).
 In these descriptive sections we give no proofs.
 Proofs are collected in \autoref{sec:proofs}.
 Every statement of a proposition or theorem begins with a clickable pointer such as \proofin{sec:proofs} to the subsection containing the proof.
 An exception to this rule are statements that are clear from the context, and merely summarize a narrative just given.
 The proof section is organized in logical order, and should be readable from beginning to end without forward references.
 Naturally, this order differs from the narrative in \autoref{sec:describe}-\autoref{sec:desquribe}, and also from the theorems in \autoref{sec:introMath}.